 LC By Toaster Tarts Obsessed Note

 Yes, toaster tarts.
 Even if you weren’t obsessed by the boxed, preservative-laden version of these as a kid, we think you’ll find yourself intrigued by this made-from-scratch, choose-your-filling rendition.
 (We’re told that Nutella is a particularly swoon-inducing filling.)
 In fact, one of our recipe testers, who shall remain nameless, made them three times in as many weeks.
 Three times.
 What’s that you say?
 You can’t imagine making them yourselves?
 Nonsense.
-They’re soooo easy to make, as illustrated by this quirky and quick snippet from Home Baked Comfort author Kim Laidlaw, the brilliant baker behind this recipe.
+They’re soooo easy.

 - For the pastry